To ensure an accurate quotation is provided, our Sales team reviews building plans and product schedules submitted with the client enquiry.

 The Reserve Bank of Australia have implemented a surcharge standard which is based on the cost of acceptance scheme for each card.
 Surcharges must not be more than the amount that it costs a merchant to accept a particular type of card for a given transaction.
 For example, debit cards are typically less expensive for merchants to accept than credit cards.
 Read further information here: RBA Card Payments Regulation

 Online transactions (e.g paying the invoice via Xero) is a fixed rate based on from the payments facilitator (eWAY).
-All internet payment processing is higher than the physical merchant EFTPOS terminal rates due to the inherent risks of fraud and associated costs.
+Internet payment processing is usually a fixed higher rate than the physical merchant EFTPOS terminal rates to cover the costs of the inherent risks of fraud and insurance.

-For orders where Architectural Windows & Doors has provided installation of products supplied; generally up to 5% of the total value is withheld until completion of this work – please refer to the relevant payment schedule in the contract for the exact amount(s).
+If Architectural Windows & Doors has provided an optional extra for installation of products supplied; generally up to 5% of the total value is withheld until completion of this work – please refer to the relevant payment schedule in the contract for the exact amount(s).

 Note: 48 hours notice is required to request a change to a scheduled installation date.